custom-components/ble_monitor/info.md

   (positive integer)(Optional) The period in seconds during which the sensor readings are collected and transmitted to Home Assistant after averaging.
 Default value: 60.

-  *To clarify the difference between the sensor broadcast interval and the component measurement period: The LYWSDCGQ transmits 20-25 valuable BT LE messages (RSSI is -75..-70 dBm).
-With the period = 60 (seconds), the component accumulates all these 20-25 messages, and after the 60 seconds expires, averages them and updates the sensor status in Home Assistant.
+  *To clarify the difference between the sensor broadcast interval and the component measurement period: The LYWSDCGQ transmits 20-25 valuable BT LE messages (RSSI -75..-70 dBm).
+During the period = 60 (seconds), the component accumulates all these 20-25 messages, and after the 60 seconds expires, averages them and updates the sensor status in Home Assistant.
 The period does not affect the consumption of the sensor.
 It only affects the Home Assistant sensor update rate and the number of averaged values.
 We cannot change the frequency with which sensor sends data.*

 #### log_spikes